foundata/guidelines/oci-container-image-guide.md

 - Sign attestations and associate them with the exact subject digest.
 - Encrypt the private key at rest, restrict access to the authorized release process and maintain a tested backup, rotation and revocation procedure.
 - Verify signatures and attestations against the exact approved public key or managed-key identity.
-- Verify the signature, SBOM attestation and provenance attestation before promotion or deployment.
+- Verify the signature, SBOM attestation, provenance attestation and their transparency-log inclusion before promotion or deployment.
 - Configure `containers-policy.json` or an equivalent admission policy to reject unsigned or untrusted production images; deployment environment owners enforce it.
 - Test trust-policy changes with both a trusted image and an intentionally untrusted image.